-Albertans place their trust in Agriculture Financial Services Corporation (AFSC) to provide insurance and lending products to the agricultural and commercial business community.
+Albertans place their trust in Agriculture Financial Services to provide insurance and lending products to the agricultural and agribusiness community.

-AFSC takes this trust seriously and strives to protect its programs from fraud and provides reporting avenues when individuals suspect fraud or program abuse.
+AFSC takes this trust seriously and strives to protect its programs from fraud and other forms of program abuse.
+To support this, AFSC provides reporting avenues when individuals suspect fraud or program abuse.

 Examples of fraud may include:

 - Hiding commodities

 - Non-disclosure of all relevant information